 If you have an STI, you might have some symptoms in your privates.
 You could have:

-- A feeling like burning or pain when peeing
+- Feeling burning or pain when peeing

-- Pain in or on the genitals
+- Pain in or on your privates

-- Pain during sex
+- Pain when you have sex

-- Bumps or rashes in or around the mouth
+- Rashes in and around your mouth